Slapshock: Last Active Year, 2019 — 2020

 On May 10, 2020, The band released a single "Sana Pag Gising". a song about hope amid COVID-19 crisis.

 On August 29, 2020, the band released a cover version of Sylvia La Torre's famous kundiman, "Cariñosa" as a part of rock n collab sponsored by Red Horse Beer.

-Official Disbandment
+Official disbandment and Jamir Garcia's death

-In October 2020, the band's bassist Lee Nadela announced to the public that the band had broke up.
+In October 2020, the band's bassist Lee Nadela announced to the public that the band had broken up.